Staff Duress System Canada: How It Works

 Staff Duress RTLS for Hospitals

-RTLS staff duress systems are becoming essential for hospitals as Violence against nurses and frontline caregivers is rising in hospitals and emergency departments, yet feeling unsafe should never be part of the job.
+RTLS staff duress systems are becoming essential for US hospitals as regulators, accreditors, and unions close in on what constitutes an adequate workplace violence prevention program.
 When staff can discreetly call for help and responders know exactly where to go, hospitals reduce risk, response time, and stress across the organization.

 During a duress event, every second between pushing the button and help arriving counts.
-Inaccurate or delayed location data can send security teams to the wrong unit, floor, or room, wasting time and allowing incidents to escalate.
+Inaccurate or delayed location data can send security teams to the wrong unit, floor, or room — wasting time and allowing incidents to escalate.
 An RTLS-powered staff duress system combines real-time indoor positioning with clear alerting so responders see who needs help, where they are, and how the situation is evolving as they move.

 A modern healthcare RTLS platform then:

-• Calculates the staff member’s location down to room or sub‑room level, depending on the risk profile of each area.
+• Calculates the staff member’s location down to room or sub-room level, depending on the risk profile of each clinical area.

 • Delivers alerts to security teams, charge nurses, or rapid response leaders through dashboards, mobile apps, or integrated communication tools.